digcompany/digteams/docs/policies/README.md

 * The user's profile will be used to brand the site.
 * Admins on the Main User's Teams can manage the Main User's Profile.
 * Only Super Admins can Change the Main User for the site
-* The Main User can be an Organization
+* The Main User can be an Team
-  * Organization are stored in the users table with `type=organization`
+  * Team are stored in the users table with `type=team`
   * Organizations are just users with modified privilege and security features

 ## Teams and Organizations